RADIO BROADCASTING FOR THE BLIND OR PRINT IMPAIRED IN L.A.

 AUDIOEYES LLC - VIDEO DESCRIPTION AND CAPTIONING PROVIDERS

-Audio Eyes is a partnership of audio engineers, producers, accessibility experts, and audio describers who are passionate about providing high quality services in a creative, inclusive work environment.
-The Audio Eyes production team has more than a decade of experience providing live audio description in theatres as well as recorded audio description (a.k.a. video description) for broadcast television networks and nationally distributed DVDs.
+Founded by Rick Boggs, Audio Eyes is a partnership of audio engineers, producers, accessibility experts, and audio describers who are passionate about providing high quality services in a creative, inclusive work environment.
+Audio Eyes’ production team has more than a decade of experience providing live audio description in theatres as well as recorded audio description (a.k.a. video description) for broadcast television networks and nationally distributed DVDs.

 Audio Eyes engineers and producers have delivered video description for broadcast television networks including ABC Television, and FOX Television, as well as numerous government agencies, and private entities, including the California Secretary of State, the U.S. Department of Defense, the Internal Revenue Service, the National Parks Service.
 Additionally, they have extensive experience producing audio dramas, audio books, music, radio programs, radio ads, and a variety of business-to-business audio products.
 The Audio Eyes progressive work environment, inclusive hiring practices, and technical expertise keep the company at the leading edge of the accessible media production industry.